johntalton/boschIEU/README.md

 Simplified interface for common interaction, but includes full support for some overlooked features (bme680 multi heater profiles).

-This also wraps all three modules, allowing for better reuse and api encapsulation.
+Providing a unified API for all four modules, allowing for better reuse and encapsulation.

 Tested with these products: